Jamessks/companies_and_you/README.md

 # Todo

-Dockerize the project and make setup seemless with sail
+Dockerize the project and make setup seemless with Laravel sail